Thistle Chapel: Stall Plates

-The arms of each Knight are represented by plate fixed to the back panel of the Knight's stall.
+The arms of each Knight are represented by a plate fixed to the back panel of the Knight's stall.
 At the death of one Knight, the deceased Knight's plate is retained and a new plate added when a new Knight is appointed.
-This practice is well-established in the United Kingdom's orders of chivalry, similar plaques have been installed for Knights of the Garter at St George's Chapel, Windsor Castle since the 15th century.
+This practice is well-established in the United Kingdom's orders of chivalry: similar plaques have been installed for Knights of the Garter at St George's Chapel, Windsor Castle since the 15th century.

 Initially, the Knights were seated by date of installation, with the most senior being closest to the Sovereign and royal Knights.
-As senior Knights died and new Knights were appointed, the Knights moved up stalls in order of seniority and their stall plate moved with them: this has resulted in a concentration of the original plates at the western end of the Chapel.
+As senior Knights died and new Knights were appointed, the Knights moved up stalls in order of seniority and their stall plate moved with them: this has resulted in a concentration of the original plates at the western end of the chapel.
 Since the 1920s, individual Knights' stall plates have remained on the same stalls, regardless of seniority.

-The earliest stall plates in the Chapel are the work of Phoebe Anna Traquair.
-At the time of the Chapel's construction, Traquair was well-established in Scotland's Arts and Crafts scene.
+The earliest stall plates in the chapel are the work of Phoebe Anna Traquair.
+At the time of the chapel's construction, Traquair was well-established in Scotland's Arts and Crafts scene.
 Despite his being close friends with Traquair, Robert Lorimer initially desired Harold Conrad William Soper of London to produce the enamel stall plates; however, Herbert Maxwell, on behalf of the Trustees, recommend Lorimer engage Traquair as an Edinburgh-based artist.
 According to Charles Burnett, Traquair's stall plates are "quite unlike any chivalric stall plates seen before".
 Working at her home studio in Colinton, Traquair used the champlevé technique, setting vitreous enamel over foil to create shimmering, jewel-like surfaces.

 James Balfour Paul, Lord Lyon King of Arms, preferred the "cut-out" style of stall plate used for the earliest Garter plates at Windsor: this showed the arms without any background or frame and has been followed since 1911, giving a unique consistency to the Thistle stall plates.
 Paul also ordered that, in complex cases of quartering, only the first quarter be shown.

 Traquair produced the nineteen stall plates required for the Chapel in 1911.
 After 1911, the stall plates were produced by Elizabeth Kirkwood, who was influenced by Traquair's technique and who also introduced modelling to the helm and mantling of the arms to give them a three-dimensional effect.
 Since 1963, the arms have been produced by A. Kirkwood & Son of Edinburgh; since 1990, resin has been used instead of enamel.
 The stall plates of the Marquess of Bute (1922) and the Earl of Crawford and Balcarres (1955) are the work of Harold Conrad William Soper of London.

 All heraldic details in the chapel were based on drawings by John Sutherland, who produced designs for stall plates until 1928.
 Since then, the stall plates have usually been designed by the incumbent Herald Painter to the Court of the Lord Lyon.